Playing with Solaris Zones

 global

-zoneadm list = To check the list of the zones on the machine
+To list the zones on the machine:

 -bash-3.00# zoneadm list